thomas051083/psd-psw/_events/0c-learning-journeys.md

     <td>
       <b>Involving the Community in Shaping Our City Together</b>
       <br>15 Jul, 3.00pm to 5.00pm, URA Centre
-      <br>Learn how URA, together with stakeholders and the community, continues to shape a sustainable and liveable Singapore to optimise land use.?
+      <br>Learn how URA, together with stakeholders and the community, continues to shape a sustainable and liveable Singapore to optimise land use?
     </td>
   </tr>
   <tr>